Red tiles of a house roof with a thin chimney. Symbol of the imminent danger of carbon monoxide poisoning when using a gas heater or gas boiler.

 Another peculiarity of CO poisoning: The symptoms can also appear only 40 days after the actual poisoning.
 It is precisely then that the explanation that it is a case of poisoning with carbon monoxide becomes more difficult.

-How severe the symptoms are depends on the CO concentration(source 1 and source 2):
+How severe the symptoms are depends on the CO concentration(source):

 Concentration Symptoms